trigvi/telegrammo/README.md

-*Developed with Node.js 10 and Express.js 4.16.*

-This application is an API with endpoints for creating and managing sub-bots for a main Telegram bot and sending messages to sub-bot subscribers.
+This application is an API with endpoints for creating and managing sub-bots for a main Telegram bot and sending messages to subscribers.
 I created it because Telegram only allows the creation of 20 bots, but I needed way more to send tailored messages to different users of a betting signals project.

+*Developed with: Node.js 10 / Express.js 4.16*

 &nbsp;
 &nbsp;